modxorg/Docs/en/getting-started/glossary.md

 A synonym for the MODX manager interface.

+## Cache, caching

+The process of storing frequently requested data and where it is stored.
+By caching data that is being reused, a lot of database requests can be prevented, resulting in a better performance.
+MODX Revolution offers a number of different caching features on different levels within the application.
+[See more](extending-modx/caching)

 ## Category

 An optional classifying name that can be attached to any Element or PropertySet (and other objects in later versions of Revolution) that separates it from other similar objects.